-In this article, I am going to provide you seven subtle but highly effective tips to take your poker game to the next level.
+In this article, I am going to provide you with seven subtle but highly effective poker tips to take your game to the next level.

 1. Think About Ranges, Not Hands

-A range is essentially the entire spectrum of hands somebody can have in a certain situation.
+A range is the entire spectrum of poker hands somebody can have in a specific situation.
 For example, player X can have a flush, top pair, middle pair, bottom pair, a draw, ace-high or a complete air-ball bluff.

-Think about your opponent's range instead.
+Don't put your opponent on a single hand but think about ranges.
 Nobody has a specific hand in poker — they only have a range.
-They will show up with different hands to varying degrees.

 2. Ditch Your Favorite Hand

-A lot of people have a favorite hand.
+A lot of people have a favourite hand.
 I know that every time I get dealt the old -suited my eyes light up and I want to play it so bad!

 3. Adopt a Consistent Strategy

-Elite poker players apply the same winning strategy over and over again, no matter how they feel or what their recent results have been.
+The best poker players, those ones who know how to win at poker, apply the same winning strategy over and over again, no matter how they feel or what their recent results have been.

 4. Always Have a Reason

-Big-time winning poker players will sometimes break from their standard, successful strategies, but always for very clear reasons.
+Big-time winning poker players will sometimes break from their standard, successful strategies, but always for obvious reasons.

-If you can produce a well reasoned argument why deviating from your regular strategy might actually be more profitable, then it is okay.
+If you can produce a well-reasoned argument why deviating from your regular strategy might be more profitable, then it is okay.
 It is the "because I feel like it" or "I am bored" reasoning that has to go.